Wax VS Polyurethane

 How to Apply Wax to Painted Furniture

-First, it’s important to allow the painted furniture to dry thoroughly for at least 24 hours before applying wax so that the paint can start to get more durable.
+First, it’s important to allow the painted piece to dry thoroughly for at least 24 hours so that it can start to get more durable.
 With all the rubbing you’ll do to apply the wax, you can easily rub off paint if it hasn’t started to stick well.

-If you want a shinier finish, gently buff the wax with a clean, lint-free cloth.
+If you want a shinier finish, gently buff it with a clean, lint free cloth.
+Allow it to dry and cure for a couple of days before using your piece.

-Reapplying wax helps to maintain the finished consistency and prevents patchiness or dull spots.
-This is especially important for high-traffic areas or if the furniture is placed near windows or direct sunlight.
+Keep a can of wax around, so when you start to see the finish wearing down, you can reapply another coat.
+For best results, apply a new coat every 6-12 months.
+Reapplying helps to maintain the finished consistency and prevents patchiness or dull spots.
+This is especially important for high traffic areas or if the furniture is placed near windows or direct sunlight.

-Regular wax reapplication helps ensure that painted furniture is well-protected and looks beautiful.
-It plays a crucial role in maintaining the furniture’s quality and helps extend its life, making it an extra step that is worth it in the end.
+Regular wax reapplication helps make sure that painted piece is well protected and looks beautiful.
+It plays an important role in maintaining the quality and helps extend its life, making it an extra step that is worth it in the end.

-Looking for some inspiration to know if wax is the right topcoat for your furniture?
-Here are some of our furniture makeovers that we used a wax topcoat on.
+Looking for some inspiration to know if wax is the right topcoat to use?
+Here are some of our furniture makeovers that we used it on:

 Waverly Clear WaxCheck PriceReal Milk Paint, Soft Wood Wax Seal for Wood Finishing and Refinishing, Sealer Coat for Cabinets, Wood Countertops, Furniture Paint, Beeswax, Satin, Clear, 4 oz.Check PriceFusion Mineral BeeswaxCheck Price

-It’s also worth noting that there are many other great brands of wax topcoat available on the market, so be sure to shop around and compare product features and prices to find the best one for your needs.
+You can also check out popular retailers such as Home Depot, Lowe’s, Michaels, and Joann for these products.
+It’s also worth noting that there are many other great brands available on the market, so be sure to shop around and compare product features and prices to find the best one for your needs.

 Polyurethane Topcoat

-However, there are some drawbacks such as the potential for streakiness over dark paints if brushed on with a water-based product and the yellow tint that can come from oil based products.
+However, there are some drawbacks, such as the potential for streakiness over dark finishes if brushed on with a waterbased product, and the yellow tint that can come from oil based products.

-Nevertheless, if you follow proper maintenance techniques, your furniture will have excellent protection from this type of topcoat for years to come!
+Nevertheless, if you follow proper maintenance techniques, your pieces will have excellent protection from this type of topcoat for years to come!

 Pros: